laramartin/android_tutorials/database_sqlite.md

 ```

 ## Create the database with the SQL Helper
+- DB Helper generates CRUD statements
+- CRUD: create, read, update and delete actions
 - Database versions start from 1

+1. Create
+- Create a DbHelper class that extends SQLiteOpenHelper.
+In this example it is called `InventoryDbHelper`
+- Declare the database name and the version number
+- Create a constructor
+- Override the two mandatory methods that the DbHelper needs: `onCreate` and `onUpgrade`

 ```
 public class InventoryDbHelper extends SQLiteOpenHelper {